ManishV5/Notes/README.md

 This project requires dependencies mentioned in requirements.txt file.
 Ensure your system has flask, flask-session, cs50 python library, sqlite3 database and requests python module installed.
 Upon installing the all dependencies.
-Using command flask-run in VSCode will auto-forward a port and provide a link through which one can access the application.
+Using command `flask run` in VSCode will auto-forward a port and provide a link through which one can access the application.

 ### Directory Structure